 top of page

-Model
+CONCENTRIC Model

 ...improving transitions in care for persons with spinal cord injury

-CONCENTRIC Model Thematic Areas
+Thematic Areas

-Person-Centred Care Planning
+Person-centred Care Planning

 To ensure PwSCI and relevant SCI partners are consistently engaged in the development of and have access to an updated person-centred multidisciplinary care plan across the care continuum.

-Core Components:
+Core Components

 1. Ensure care providers engage PwSCI and their family in developing and updating a person-centred multidisciplinary care plan that includes relevant health information, goals, and available SCI resources (Rec.
 2).